During the 2012 Olympic Games in London, Brenton Rickard was part of Australia’s 4 x 100m medley swim team. The team won a bronze medal in the event.

 To analyse the results in accordance with the WADA Anti-Doping Code, scientific evidence is used to define the threshold limits for each prohibited substance in each matrix (blood, urine, saliva, etc.).
-This evidence helps to determine whether a positive result should be considered an intentional doping event.
+This evidence helps to determine whether to consider a positive result in an intentional doping event.
 These threshold limits help testing laboratories to understand what ‘appropriate’ may mean.

 In addition, the testing laboratory must demonstrate the validity of its methods.
 It must show that its staff are able to competently perform the testing.
 This process of method validation and the presence of a competency framework further underscores the ability of a lab to deliver results that are fit for purpose.

 In the case of athletes, this means reporting results that show a level of prohibited substances in their system.
 This will demonstrate if the substance has an effect on their performance, either positive or negative.

 Fitness for purpose